You Get What You Pay For: An Adore Me Lingerie Review

 In their various press releases and marketing materials, Adore Me pitches itself as a place to get "designer lingerie" for less money.
 This article about Adore Me published on The Lingerie Journal says the company works with a "team of designers."
 This Business Week profile says Adore Me brings the "best in French, UK, US, and Brazilian fashion" to their customers.
 This letter, enclosed with a blogger's review sample from a year ago, says Adore Me provides the "finest lingerie, created by prestigious designers."
 Finally, in this TechCrunch article from a year ago, Adore Me makes the claim that they design and manufacture all their lingerie sets in house.

-The 10 pieces shown above are just the first handful I got around to making comparison photos of me; there’s plenty more.
-In addition, I noticed that several of the pieces Adore Me sells are significantly more expensive than they’d be from other websites selling the same brands (like Yandy.com).
-So not only are you not actually buying designer lingerie, in some cases, you’re even paying more for the privilege.
+The 10 pieces shown above are just the first handful I got around to making comparison photos of; there are plenty more.
+In addition, I noticed that several of the pieces Adore Me sells are significantly more expensive than they'd be from other websites selling the same brands (like Yandy.com).
+So not only are you not actually buying designer lingerie, in some cases, you're even paying more for the privilege.

 For my review, I ordered the sheer chemise shown at the top of this post in size M/L. I had no issues with either the ordering or shipping process.
 Though the lingerie came with an Adore Me label, the item was actually made by Rene Rofe and is a knock-off of another garter dress made by Trashy Lingerie (a piece I actually own in leopard print).
 The camidress also came with a g-string, which I promptly threw away (I've never viewed those flimsy g-strings as much of a "bonus").